 NR SRS carrier based switching.

+RLM/BFD Measurement on deactivatd NR PSCell

 Note: interruptions at SCell addition/release, activation/deactivation and during measurements on SCC may not be required by all UEs.

 The interruptions shall not interrupt RRC signalling or ACK/NACKs related to RRC reconfiguration procedure [2] for SCell addition/release or MAC control signalling [17] for SCell activation/deactivation command.